fanart-tv/laravel-lokalise/README.md

 This will push your base language file up to locali.se replacing what is currently there and adding additional keys

     php artisan:pull
 This will pull every translation, then it will match it against your array of languages, skip the english one and add any others.
+Additionally if the lang is es_ES it will change it to just es